Lim Han Hoe: Honours

 On 12 June 1941, Lim was made a Commander of the Order of the British Empire for public services in the Straits Settlements.

 In 1946, Lim became the second Malayan Chinese to receive the honour of knighthood for public services in the Straits Settlements.

 In 1951, Lim was conferred an honorary Doctor of Laws degree by the University of Malaya.

+Personal life

+Lim was a member of the Straits Chinese Literary Association.
+He was also president of the St Andrew's Old Boys' Association, and the Straits Chinese Football Association.